Utagawa Yoshitsuya

 Utagawa Yoshitsuya (歌川 芳艶), also known as Kōko Yoshitsuya (甲胡　芳艶) and as Ichieisai Yoshitsuya (一英斎　芳艶), was a Japanese designer of ukiyo-e woodblock prints.

 Yoshitsuya was a student of Utagawa Kuniyoshi and, like his teacher, is best known for his woodblock prints of warriors.
 Yoshitsuya also produced many advertisements and designs for tattoos.
+Yoshitsuya entered Kuniyoshi's studio at the age of fifteen and, like his teacher, is best known for his woodblock prints of warriors (musha-e).
+He was also known for his tattoo designs during the 1840s and 1850s, and for prints of legendary animals used as caricatures of political events to evade censorship.
+Yoshitsuya also produced many advertisements.

 Yoshitsuya's students include Utagawa Kazutoyo (active c.
 1862–70), Utagawa Yoshitoyo II (active c.
 1862–77) and Yoshitsuya II (active c.
 1870s).